GianIac/rustfuscator/README.md

 ## Author Note

-Commits signed by `user <user@local>` are authored by me (GianIac).
+The first commits signed by `user <user@local>` are authored by me (GianIac).
 This is due to a local Git config and will be corrected going forward.

 ## License